holepunchto/pear-docs/tools/hypershell.md

 ### Multiple keys

-To have multiple servers, you need multiple keys.
+Multiple keys are required to have multiple servers.

 Generate another key: